How to watch Red Nose Day 2023, what time is it on and who is hosting?

 Donations can be made online here for a campaign of your choice

-Comic Relief also has its own shop whereby people can buy branded merchandies ranging fromred noses, aprons to water bottles.
+Comic Relief also has its own shop whereby people can buy branded merchandies ranging from red noses, t-shirts, aprons to water bottles.

+TKMaxx and Homesense also have a collection of special designs available to purchase in stores and online here.

 The 2023 red nose has been designed by Apple’s former chief design officer, Sir Jony Ive.
 All profits go to charity.

-If you yourself are interested in fundraising for the eventy, the website has a fundraising guide providing tips and inspiration to help you ony our way.
+If you yourself are interested in fundraising for the event, the website has a fundraising guide providing tips and inspiration to help you ony our way.

 Join our commenting forum